DFRobot/DFRobot_FreeTenIMU/README.md

 ## Summary

-This library provides an access to sensor values for speedometers, gyroscopes, magnetometers, and temperature and humidity sensors
+This library provides a routine to get the value of the accelerometer, gyro, magnetometer, and temperature and humidity sensor.

 ## Installation